boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ```

 -------------------------------------------------------------------------------
-## Memory Allocation
+## Local Memory Allocation

+The facil.io Simple Template Library includes a fast, concurrent, local memory allocator designed for shot-medium object life-spans.

+Multiple allocators can be defined using `FIO_MEMORY_NAME` and including `fio-stl.h` multiple times.

+The shortcut `FIO_MALLOC` MACRO will define a local memory allocator shared by any facil.io types that are defined after that macro (in multiple `include` space).

+### Why Use a Local Memory Allocation?

+Using a local memory allocator allows types to [enjoy locality and enhanced performance within their allocation subgroup](https://youtu.be/nZNd5FjSquk).

 The facil.io Simple Template Library includes a fast, concurrent, memory allocator designed for shot-medium object life-spans.

-It's ideal if all long-term allocations are performed during the start-up phase or using a different memory allocator.

-The allocator is very fast and protects against fragmentation issues when used correctly (when abused, fragmentation may increase).

-Allocated memory is always zeroed out and aligned on a 16 byte boundary.
+Multiple allocators can be defined using the `FIO_MEMORY_NAME` macro, allowing different objects types to have different memory allocators, resulting in better cache locality and less contention in multi-threaded programs.

+The facil.io allocator also increases security by zero-ing out the memory earlier and always returning zeroed out memory (see default`FIO_MEMORY_INITIALIZE_ALLOCATIONS`).

-Reallocated memory is always aligned on a 16 byte boundary but it might be filled with junk data after the valid data.
-This can be minimized to (up to) 16 bytes of junk data by using [`fio_realloc2`](#fio_realloc2).
+Reallocated memory might be filled with junk data after the valid data, but this allocator solves this issue by offering [`fio_realloc2`](#fio_realloc2).

-Memory allocation overhead is ~ 0.05% (1/2048 bytes per byte, or 16 bytes per 32Kb).
-In addition there's a small per-process overhead for the allocator's state-machine (usually just 1 page / 4Kb per process, unless you have more then 250 CPU cores).
+Memory allocation overhead is small  ~ 0.006% by default, which is about 1 byte per 16,384 bytes).
+In addition there's a small per-process overhead for the allocator's state-machine (usually just 1 page / 4Kb per process).

-The memory allocator assumes multiple concurrent allocation/deallocation, short to medium life spans (memory is freed shortly, but not immediately, after it was allocated) and relatively small allocations - anything over `FIO_MEMORY_BLOCK_ALLOC_LIMIT` (192Kb) is forwarded to `mmap`.
+However, the allocator is designed for common network scenarios where all long-term allocations are performed during the start-up phase or using a different memory allocator.
+It's also designed to favor smaller allocations and has a limit on the number of bytes it could handle before passing through to `mmap`.

-The memory allocator can be used in conjuncture with the system's `malloc` to minimize heap fragmentation (long-life objects use `malloc`, short life objects use `fio_malloc`) or as a memory pool for specific objects (when used as static functions in a specific C file).
+The memory allocator can be used in conjuncture with the system's `malloc` to minimize heap fragmentation (long-life objects use `malloc`, short life objects use `fio_malloc`) or as a memory pool for specific objects.

-Long term allocation can use `fio_mmap` to directly allocate memory from the system.
-The overhead for `fio_mmap` is 16 bytes per allocation (freed with `fio_free`).

 **Note**: this custom allocator could increase memory fragmentation if long-life allocations are performed periodically (rather than performed during startup).
 Use [`fio_mmap`](#fio_mmap) or the system's `malloc` for long-term allocations.

 ### Memory Allocator Overview

+To minimize contention, the memory allocator uses allocation "arenas" that can work independently, allowing a number of threads to allocate memory in parallel with other threads (depending on the number of arenas).

-The memory allocator uses `mmap` to collect memory from the system.
+The memory allocator collects "chunks" of memory from the system.

-Each allocation collects ~8Mb from the system, aligned on a constant alignment boundary (except direct `mmap` allocation for large `fio_malloc` or `fio_mmap` calls).

-By default, this memory is divided into 256Kb blocks which are added to a doubly linked "free" list (controlled by the `FIO_MEMORY_BLOCK_SIZE_LOG` value, which also controls the alignment).

-The allocator utilizes per-CPU arenas / bins to allow for concurrent memory allocations across threads and to minimize lock contention.

-Each arena / bin collects a single block and allocates "slices" as required by `fio_malloc`/`fio_realloc`.

-The `fio_free` function will return the whole memory block to the free list as a single unit once the whole of the allocations for that block were freed (no small-allocation "free list" and no per-slice meta-data).

-The memory collected from the system (the 8Mb) will be returned to the system once all the memory was both allocated and freed (or during cleanup).

-To replace the system's `malloc` function family compile with the `FIO_OVERRIDE_MALLOC` defined (`-DFIO_OVERRIDE_MALLOC`).
+Each chunk is divided into "blocks" or used in whole as a "big-blocks".

+Each block is assigned to an arena.
+Big block allocations aren't assigned to arenas and can't be performed in parallel.

+Blocks and big-blocks are "sliced" in a similar manner to `sbrk` in order to allocate memory to the user.

+A block (or big-block) is returned to the allocator for reuse only when it's memory was fully freed.
+A leaked allocation will prevent a block / big-block from being released back to the allocator.

+If all the blocks in a memory chunk were freed, the chunk is either cached or returned to the system, according to the allocator's settings.

+This behavior, including the allocator's default alignment, can be tuned / changed using compile-time macros.

 It should be possible to use tcmalloc or jemalloc alongside facil.io's allocator.

 It's also possible to prevent facil.io's custom allocator from compiling by defining `FIO_MALLOC_FORCE_SYSTEM` (`-DFIO_MALLOC_FORCE_SYSTEM`).

 ### The Memory Allocator's API